 Potatoes can help in:

-d) Anti-aging: Raw potato if used with lemon juice can act as a great anti-aging method.
-The catecholase in potato also helps in providing anti-aging property.
+- Anti-ageing: Raw potato if used with lemon juice can act as a great anti-ageing method.
+The catecholase in potato also helps in providing anti-ageing property.

 4. Potato benefits hair:

 The vitamin B, vitamin C, niacin and iron contents of potatoes help in proper hair growth.

 Moreover, these nutrients are also responsible for fighting hair problems like dandruff, hair fall etc. by cleansing the scalp and clearing the hair follicles.

 Potato juice is majorly beneficial for promoting hair growth.

 One of the easiest ways of applying potato juice in your hair is:

 - Add some water to the blended potato puree.

 - Take out the potato juice and apply to your scalp first and then to your hair, from roots to tips.